kliegeois/Trilinos/README.md

 ### License

 Trilinos is licensed on a per-package basis.
 Most packages are now under a BSD license, some are published under the (L)GPL.
 Details can be taken from the documentation of each package.
+See COPYRIGHT, LICENSE, https://trilinos.github.io/license.html and individual package, directory and/or file headers for additional information.

 ### Contributing